Hey everyone - updating my original post, since Halcyon has come a long way since I first shared it.

 What it does:

-7 panels (temperature, wind, barometer, rainfall, lightning, forecast, astronomy) up to 6 visible at a time
+11 panels (temperature, pressure, wind, rainfall, lightning, forecast, astronomy, air quality, aviation, aviation text, radar), up to 6 visible at a time

 Live data via the WeatherFlow WebSocket and REST APIs